Do Better. Think BIGGER!

 Teach learners how their leadership, team-building and problem-solving skills can be used to create community involvement growth strategies and impact solutions.

-Use our STEAM Investigative Process, signature Community Involvement Growth Strategy (CIGS) Model, and Community On Demand game set to teach learners how to achieve the six standards of CTE Course Standard #1.
+Use our STEAM Investigative Process, signature Community Involvement Growth Strategy (CIGS) Model, and Community On Demand game set to teach learners how to explore the people resources around them and to create unlimited career-building opportunities for themselves and others within their community.

 TIP: For a more accurate assessment, focus on a project that you recently completed, are currently working on, or will work on in the near future, then begin game play.